 Every fall I pick and buy local apples by the box.
 But this year when area farmers were offering pears in bulk, I decided to give them a try too.
 Let me say that it’s a little scary to haul home 25 pounds of Asian pears — or beautifully sweet carrots or luscious ears of corn.
 You always wonder: Can I really eat all this before it goes bad?
 My experience has been that keeping around a drawer full of produce is a lovely way to eat seasonally.
 I have never had to throw out my bulk purchases and having A LOT of something really pushes you to stretch your cooking wings.
-So, yes, having a huge box of Aonashi pears in our extra fridge sent me scurrying to research recipes.
+So, yes, having a box of Aonashi pears or Akanashi pears (I can find both at our farmers markets) in our extra fridge sent me scurrying to research recipes.
 And these tasty muffins have become part of our daily diet as a result.
 They are wheat-y and nutmeg-y, with just a touch of sweet but oh-so-much fall flavor.

 Makes 12 muffins